 It does not matter that the data and business rules for each business domain are totally different when the common factor across all domains is that the data is stored in the database as tables and columns which are manipulated with SQL queries using just 4 basic operations - Create, Read Update and Delete.
 Each table is treated as a separate object in the database, so I see no reason why each table should not have its own class/object in the application software.
 Each table contains certain business rules which are implied in its structure, so it is not unreasonable for the table's class to know its structure so that it can validate all input data against this structure.
 I particularly avoid the idea of object aggregation where a single object in the software is responsible for multiple objects (tables) in the database.
 This, in my opinion, would be a violation of SRP.
 In the real world the concept of an ORDER may exist as a single entity, but when it appears in the database after normalisation it is split into separate ORDER_HEADER and ORDER_LINE objects.
 Each of these is a separate object with a separate structure and business rules, so each deserves its own separate table class in the software.

 All the code which is common to every database table I put into an abstract class.
-Each table has its own name and collection of columns, so I specify these differences in the class constructor which inherits from the non-specific abstract class and turns it into a specific concrete class.
+Each table has its own name and collection of columns, so I specify these particulars in the class constructor which loads data from the table structure file and turns it into a specific concrete class.
 While the collection of columns in a table's structure may be unique, their data types always come from a predefined list, so the validation of user input which checks that the value for a column matches that column's data type can also be predefined.
 Each table has its own primary key, optional unique keys and relationships with other tables, so these can also be identified in the class constructor and handled by code which is inherited from the abstract class.
 Primary data validation is carried out by a standard validation class which compares all input data with that table's field specifications.
 This means that the developer does not have to write any code to perform this task, it is automatically handled by the framework.